KatherineMEnright/Peanut/README.md

        license="public domain"
        url="https://www.firstbenefits.org/wp-content/uploads/2017/10/placeholder.png">

 Peanuts were also held in high regard in Mesoamerica, having gradually spread further north via trade networks.
 In the Aztec capital of Tenochtitlan, the peanut was known as *tlalcacahuatl* from the words *tlalli* (earth) and *cacahuatl* (cocoa), giving rise to one of the Spanish words for peanut, *cacahuate/cacahuete*, and suggesting that the Aztec may have been the first humans to combine these two now-ubiquitous flavours. [^5] Although they were less common here than in South America, peanuts were similarly noted for their medicinal properties.
-In the General History of the Things of New Spain, a comprehensive account of Aztec culture, society and natural history, tlalacacáhuatl is described as a “root” to be given ground up in water to those with a fever, allowing them to expel the ailment in their urine. [^6]
+In the General History of the Things of New Spain, a comprehensive account of Aztec culture, society and natural history, tlalacacahuatl is described as a “root” to be given ground up in water to those with a fever, allowing them to expel the ailment in their urine. [^6]

 <param ve-image
-       label=" A peanut plant shown in Book XI of the 'Historia general de las cosas de Nueva España' (1577)" attribution="Biblioteca Nacional de España, Biblioteca Digital Hispánica" license="public domain"
+       label=" A peanut plant shown in Book XI of the 'Historia general de las cosas de Nueva España' (1577)" attribution="World Digital Library"
+       license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/b/b0/Florentine_Codex_f.140v_medicinal_plants.jpg"
        span data-click-image-zoomto="193,435,401,348">